j-bresson/j-bresson.github.io/projects.md

 <img src="images/om-patch.png" width="240" align="right"/>
 <p>
 OpenMusic was my main project while working at IRCAM.
 This visual programming language based on Lisp was initially developed at Ircam by <a href="https://www.stms-lab.fr/person/carlos-agon-amado/" target="_blank">Carlos Agon</a> and <a href="https://www.stms-lab.fr/person/gerard-assayag/" target="_blank">Gérard Assayag</a> while I was still in the playgrounds.
-I worked as a developer for the first few years I was there, and released the first multi-platform (Mac/Windows) version of the environment (<a href="https://hal.archives-ouvertes.fr/hal-01161332" target="_blank">OM5</a>) in 2005.
+I created and released the first multi-platform (Mac/Windows) version of the environment (<a href="https://hal.archives-ouvertes.fr/hal-01161332" target="_blank">OM5</a>) in 2005.
 OM6 was then released just a few years later, in 2008.
 It is still the version that is used today !
 In 2012 I started to collaborate with <a href="https://www.avinjar.no/" target="_">Anders Vinjar</a> with the support of the Norwegian centers BEK and Notam, on a <a href="https://hal.archives-ouvertes.fr/hal-01075235" target="_">Linux version</a> that is now also available.
 </p>

 <p>